AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/proofing-overview/view-progress-status-proof.md

 -->

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode"> You can view the progress and status of proofs for individual documents.
-Or, you can see proof approval information for all documents that you submit for approval.<![CDATA[
+Or, you can see proof approval information for all documents that you submit for approval.</p>
-]]></p>
 -->

   <!--